admindojo/CTFd/CTFd/plugins/admindojo-about/pages/about.md

 - Vagrant by HashiCorp Easy-to-use workflow to build VM environments- License: MIT
 - Virtualbox by Oracle - Powerful virtualization for enterprise as well as home use - License: GPLv2

-adminDōjō does not own, sell and distribute these tools and is not associated or connected with any of these tools/companies.
+admindōjō does not own, sell and distribute these tools and is not associated or connected with any of these tools/companies.

-adminDōjō is a hobby project by [marvin heimbrodt](https://github.com/6uhrmittag).
+admindōjō is a hobby project by [marvin heimbrodt](https://github.com/6uhrmittag).

 Feeback is highly appreciated!